 Market Basket Measure

-Percentage of persons in low income as defined by the Market Basket Measure (MBM).
+Percentage of persons in low income as defined by the Market Basket Measure (MBM), 2018 base.
 The MBM tracks low income based on a specific basket of goods and services developed by Employment and Social Development Canada.

 Why This Matters

-For instance, an individual living in rural Manitoba with a disposable income of $40,000 per year may be able to purchase the same quality and quantity of goods and services as an individual living in downtown Vancouver with a disposable income of $70,000 per year because of geographical variations in prices.
+For instance, someone living in rural Manitoba with a disposable income of $40,000 per year may be able to purchase the same quality and quantity of goods and services as someone living in downtown Vancouver with a disposable income of $70,000 per year.
+This is because of geographical variations in prices.

 Measurement and Limitations